venk120soft/react-learnings/README.md

 ```javascript
 connect(mapStateToProps, mapDispatchToProps)(MyComponent)
 ```
-connect is a method by react-redux which will sync the component state and actions with the store
+connect is a method by react-redux which will sync the component state and actions with the store. it is Heigher Order Component which takes 2 functions and return new component

+* (mapStateToProps, mapDispatchToProps)
+* (MyComponent)
-connect method is Heigher Order Component which will take the 2 functions and maped to the mapStateToProps and mapDispatchToProps internally.
+By taking this 2 functions it will map to the mapStateToProps and mapDispatchToProps internally.
 The Parameters we passed to them will be treated as state and dispatch respectively

 mapDispacthToProps: mapDispacthToProps is a function which takes dispatch(it can be any name) as a parameter
 ```javascript